tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 # DISCLAMER

-First things first aka you nintendo if you come snooping This tool does not provide tickets
+This tool does not provide decryption keys, tickets, or title IDs.

-Users will have to provide tickets once I have that working Does not bypass athentication on the NUS
-AND to be safe I will not be giving title ids you will have to find your own title ids for the game and or software you want
+Users must supply their own legally obtained tickets if required.

+This project does not bypass authentication on Nintendo's NUS servers, nor does it promote or enable piracy.

+This tool is intended for educational and archival purposes only.

+If you are a rights holder and have concerns, please contact me or file a takedown through the appropriate GitHub process.

 # Now thats out the way